Understudy: Notable examples

-In 2002 (and also in 2003, 2005 and 2006), Sam Moran had filled in for Greg Page in the ever popular children's entertainment singing group the Wiggles during their concerts more than 150 times before stepping up as part of the official lineup in November 2006.
+In 2002 (and also in 2003, 2005 and 2006), Sam Moran had filled in for Greg Page in the children's entertainment singing group the Wiggles during their concerts more than 150 times before stepping up as part of the official lineup in November 2006.

 When Carol Haney broke her ankle while playing the role of Gladys in The Pajama Game, Shirley MacLaine assumed the role.

-Arthur Stanley Jefferson, aka Stan Laurel, was an understudy of Charlie Chaplin working for Fred Karno, a music hall impresario, before they entered American film.
+Arthur Stanley Jefferson, also known as Stan Laurel, was an understudy of Charlie Chaplin working for Fred Karno, a music hall impresario, before Laurel and Chaplin entered American film.

-Roberto Alagna opened the 2006/07 season at La Scala on 7 December 2006 in the new production of Aida by Franco Zeffirelli.
+Roberto Alagna opened the 2006–07 season at La Scala on 7 December 2006 in the new production of Aida by Franco Zeffirelli.
 During the second performance on 10 December, Alagna, whose opening performance was considered ill-at-ease, was booed and whistled from the loggione (the least expensive seats at the very top of La Scala), and he walked off the stage.
 The role of Radames was taken over successfully for the rest of the performance by his understudy Antonello Palombi, who entered on stage wearing jeans and a black shirt.

-During the 25th Anniversary performance of the Andrew Lloyd Webber musical The Phantom of the Opera, the titular character and Christine are played by understudies Simon Shorten and Katie Hall when they walk on a lowering walkway during the title song.
-In the film release of the performance, footage of the principal actors (in full costume) singing the song on the walkway was filmed on one rehearsal and added in the final cut.
+During the 25th-anniversary performance of the Andrew Lloyd Webber musical The Phantom of the Opera, the titular character and Christine are played by understudies Simon Shorten and Katie Hall when they walk on a lowering walkway during the title song.
+In the film release of the performance, footage of the principal actors (in full costume) singing the song on the walkway was filmed in one rehearsal and added in the final cut.